 Complete the SMEA Program Application Form.

 Submit your Career Objectives.
 Describe your education and career objectives in marine and environmental affairs.
-What type of career role do you see for yourself?
+Describe your career goals and/or research interests?
+Why is SMEA a good fit for these goals/interests?
 This can be up to two pages, but should be at least one page (single spaced).
 Please give this section careful thought and preparation.
 This can be uploaded in Word, PDF, RTF, or written in plain text.
 Please be sure that your name, School of Marine and Environmental Affairs, and the year and quarter to which you are applying at the top of each page of your document.